-- a) To ensure residents have access to safe convenient vehicular, pedestrian and bicycle networks. - b) To maximise vehicular, cyclist and pedestrian connectivity within the release area and to other parts of Muswellbrook. - c) To provide for safe and convenient pedestrian and bicycle movement throughout the release area and to important destinations in Muswellbrook. - d) To encourage low vehicle speeds throughout the Release Area.
+- a) To ensure residents have access to safe convenient vehicular, pedestrian and bicycle networks. - b) To maximise vehicular, cyclist and pedestrian connectivity within the release area and to other parts of Muswellbrook. - c) To provide for safe and convenient pedestrian and bicycle movement throughout the release area and to important destinations in Muswellbrook. - d) To encourage low vehicle speeds throughout the Release Area. - e) To ensure that the impact of development on transport infrastructure outside of the Urban Release area is considered.

-e) To ensure that the impact of development on transport infrastructure outside of the Urban Release area is considered.
+- (i) Consent will not be granted for the subdivision of land unless a Traffic Impact Assessment has been lodged to the satisfaction of Muswellbrook Shire Council.
+The Traffic Impact Assessment should address such matters as traffic volumes, triggers for the provision of infrastructure and upgrades, an assessment of the impact of the development on the road system internal and external to the site and Urban Release Area, pedestrian and cyclist networks, identification of road upgrades, intersection upgrades and the cumulative impact of development on the road network, at a minimum. - (ii) The Traffic Impact Assessment shall also address the design of the road network that is required to service the relevant stage of development and how

-- (i) Consent will not be granted for the subdivision of land unless a Traffic Management Plan has been lodged to the satisfaction of Muswellbrook Shire Council.
-The Traffic Management Plan should address such matters as traffic volumes, triggers for the provision of infrastructure and upgrades, an assessment of the impact of the development on the road system internal and external to the site and Urban Release Area, pedestrian and cyclist networks, identification of road upgrades, intersection upgrades and the cumulative impact of development on the road network, at a minimum. - (ii) The Traffic Management Plan shall also address the design of the road network that is required to service the relevant stage of development and how the road network connects to the other stages of the development in a logical hierarchy of street function, where applicable. - (iii) All roads and footpaths shall be designed and constructed in accordance with Council requirements. - (iv) The road network is to be generally consistent with the road network detailed in the concept plan shown in Figure 3. - (v) The positioning and design of movement networks must give priority to: - facilitating efficient walking, cycling and public transport networks and; - retaining and complementing natural topography, such as views and drainage. - (vi) Alternative access points other than those identified in Figure 3 are to be supported by a traffic study to the satisfaction of Muswellbrook Shire Council. - (vii) Any change to the preferred location of road infrastructure is to be addressed in a traffic study to accompany the development application for subdivision, and is to be to the satisfaction of Muswellbrook Shire Council.
+- the road network connects to the other stages of the development in a logical hierarchy of street function, where applicable. - (iii) All roads and footpaths shall be designed and constructed in accordance with Council requirements. - (iv) The road network is to be generally consistent with the road network detailed in the concept staging layout unless otherwise supported by a Traffic Impact Assessment. - (v) Road widths are to be in accordance with Section 5 of the Muswellbrook DCP. - (vi) The location and design of movement networks must give priority to: - facilitating efficient walking, cycling and public transport networks and; - retaining and complementing natural topography, such as views and drainage. - (vii) Alternative access points other than those identified in concept staging layout are to be supported by a traffic study to the satisfaction of Muswellbrook Shire Council. - (viii) Any change to the preferred location of road infrastructure is to be addressed in a traffic study to accompany the development application for subdivision and is to be to the satisfaction of Muswellbrook Shire Council. - (ix) Any subdivision following Stage 1 is to be supported by suitable technical information to inform Council and Transport for NSW of the potential impact additional traffic associated with the proposed development may have on the intersection between Bimbadeen Drive and the New England Highway. - (x) Where appropriate, Satisfactory Arrangement Certificates are to be achieved for all future subdivisions from the Department of Planning, Housing and Infrastructure.
+To achieve this required sign off related to state traffic infrastructure per Section 6.1 of the Muswellbrook LEP 2009, it will be necessary for the future development concerned to incorporate any required improvements to the intersection between Bimbadeen Drive and the New England Highway required to achieve this sign off. - (xi) The extension of Acacia Drive into the urban release precinct is not supported in principle.
+Any development application for the corresponding stage of the development should provide a pedestrian and cycleway connection only through to Acacia Drive.
+Any alternate design to connect Acacia Drive into the urban release area as a vehicular road may trigger requirements for road upgrade and improvements to Acacia Drive.